Modify a raster image service

 If you can't find the Geoprocessing pane, on the ribbon, click the Analysis tab.
 In the Geoprocessing group, click Tools.

 - In the Geoprocessing pane, if necessary, click the Back button so you can access the search bar.
-In the search bar, type Zonal Statistics as Table.
+Search for and open Zonal Statistics as Table (Image Analyst Tools) or Zonal Statistics as Table (Spatial Analyst Tools).

 - For Input Raster or Feature Zone Data, choose GeorgetownCo_Parcels.
 For Zone Field, choose PARCEL_ID.

-- For Input Value Raster, choose PADUS_CRS_final.tif.
+- For Input Value Raster, choose PADUS_CRS_eligible.

 - For Output Table, type Parcels_Zonal.
 Ensure that the Ignore NoData in Calculations check box is checked.